Products to Help You Sleep

 As great as these products are, experts agree that lifestyle change is the most effective way to improve your sleep.
 Sign up for Lisa Health and start your Sleep Journey.
 Select from more than 17 science and expert-backed challenges that will help you make small changes that will lead to big improvements in the quality of your sleep.

 We would love to hear about products that you have found helpful for sleep.
 Visit us on social media and let us know!

 For more information about how to improve your menopause symptoms or midlife health, join us at Lisa Health.

 We curate products to keep you abreast of new technologies, emerging science, and things we think are interesting or cool.
 Lisa Health is a participant in the Amazon Affiliate Program, a program designed to provide a means for sites to earn fees by linking to Amazon.com.
-If you purchase a product from Amazon or another affiliate program we participate in, we get a small commission that helps us provide information and services to our users.
+If you purchase a product from Amazon or another affiliate program we participate in, we earn a small commission from qualifying purchases that help us provide information and services to our users.
 We have not tested these products and can’t validate their claims.
 We update links when possible, but note that deals can expire and all prices are subject to change.
 The decision is yours, and whether or not you decide to buy something is completely up to you.